honeybee/honeybee-agavi-cmf-project/dev/box/puppets/modules/apt/README.md

   * 'https': Specifies whether to enable https proxies.
 Valid options: 'true' and 'false'.
 Default: 'false'.

+  * 'ensure': Optional parameter.
+Valid options: 'file', 'present', and 'absent'.
+Default: 'undef'.
+Prefer 'file' over 'present'.

 * `purge`: Specifies whether to purge any existing settings that aren't managed by Puppet.
 Valid options: a hash made up from the following keys:

   * 'sources.list': Specifies whether to purge any unmanaged entries from `sources.list`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

   * 'sources.list.d': Specifies whether to purge any unmanaged entries from `sources.list.d`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

-  * 'preferences.list': Specifies whether to purge any unmanaged entries from `preferences.list`.
+  * 'preferences': Specifies whether to purge any unmanaged entries from `preferences`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

-  * 'preferences.list.d': Specifies whether to purge any unmanaged entries from `preferences.list.d`.
+  * 'preferences.d': Specifies whether to purge any unmanaged entries from `preferences.d`.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 * `settings`: Creates new `apt::setting` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

-* `sources`: Creates new `apt::setting` resources.
+* `sources`: Creates new `apt::source` resources.
+Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
+Default: {}.

+* `pins`: Creates new `apt::pin` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

 * `update`: Configures various update settings.
 Valid options: a hash made up from the following keys: